GlPortal/website/content/contribute/overview.md

 weight: 0
 ---

-Whether you compose music, create 3D models, textures, like creating levels, have a suggestion like adding a new testing element, or just played the game and liked something, your contribution is incredibly valuable to us!
+Whether you write code, compose music, create 3D models, textures, like creating levels, have a suggestion like adding a new testing element, or just played the game and liked something, your contribution is incredibly valuable to us!

 {{% iconButton "/contribute/art/" "Contribute Art" default paint-brush %}}
 {{% iconButton "/contribute/developer/" "Contribute Code" default flask %}}